google/vector_math.dart/README.md

-DartVectorMath
+vector_math
 ==============

 ## Introduction ##

-A Vector Math library for game programming written in Dart.
+A Vector math library for 2D and 3D applications.

-* DartVectorMath is largely compatible with GLSL.
-(Constructor syntax is only incompatibility that wouldn't be classified as a bug.)
-* DartVectorMath offers all GLSL classes and utility functions.
-* DartVectorMath offers more functionality than GLSL including a quaternion type.
-* DartVectorMath is fully documented.
-See the docs/ directory.
-* DartVectorMath GLSL getter and setter syntax (see Example)
+## Features ##

+* 2D,3D, and 4D vector and matrix types.
+* Quaternion type for animating rotations.
+* Syntax that is practically identical to GLSL the WebGL shader language.
+	* Flexible getters and setters, for example, ```position.xwz = color.grb;```
+	* Classes and utility functions to make using it feel more like GLSL
+* Fully documented
+* Well tested
+* Heavily optimized

 ## Status: Beta ##

 ## Getting Started ##
-Create a Dart project and add a **pubspec.yaml** file to it
+Create a new Dart project and add the following to **pubspec.yaml**

 ```
 dependencies:
   vector_math:
     git: https://github.com/johnmccutchan/DartVectorMath.git
 ```

-and run **pub install** to install **DartVectorMath** (including its dependencies).
-Now add import for **dart:io** projects
+Add the correct import to your project.

+If your project depends on **dart:io**:

 ```
 #import('package:vector_math/vector_math_console.dart');
 ```

-or for **dart:html** based projects
+If your project depends on **dart:html**:

 ```
 #import('package:vector_math/vector_math_browser.dart');